 - Java or .NET: Transaction is complete when specified class/method is invoked.

-- Follow the instructions that appear on screen for the option you choose.
+- Follow the instructions that display for the option you choose.
 Note the following points:

 - You configure the class/method option using the standard method selector.
 See Configure Instrumentation for more information about identifying classes and methods in the AppDynamics configuration.

-- For the last thread on tier approach, first give a name for the transaction configuration and choose the tier.
+- For the last thread on the tier approach, first, give a name for the transaction configuration and choose the tier.

-- Choose the business transaction where configuration applies.
+- Choose the business transaction where the configuration applies.

 The threads in the logical transaction processing flow must be traceable by AppDynamics, including the thread that contains the end-point method.
 If needed, configure custom thread correlation to ensure that all threads are properly traced.
-For more information on thread correlation, see Enable Thread Correlation for Java and Thread Correlation for .NET.
+For more information on thread correlation, see Configure the Thread Correlation in Java Agent and Thread Correlation for .NET.